alejandrochang/StudyGuideNotes/data_structures.md

 Traversal: Access each data item exactly once so that it can be processed.
 Searching: Find out if the data item exists in the collection of data items.
 Sorting: Arranging the data items in some order.

+### What are Data Structures?
+Data structures are ways of organizing information with optimal 'runtime complexity' for adding or removing records.